 Benefits of High Credit Limits

-- Greater spending capacity: You’ll be able to charge more before you need to make payments, which can be useful in emergencies.
+Greater spending capacity: You’ll be able to charge more before you need to make payments, which can be useful in emergencies.

-- More comfortable shopping: Large credit lines mean you won’t need to worry about your card being declined at the register for hitting the limit.
+More comfortable shopping: Large credit lines mean you won’t need to worry about your card being declined at the register for hitting the limit.

 Finance large purchases: Credit cards can be used to pay off purchases over time, especially with 0% intro APR cards.

 Access more benefits: The credit limit you’re approved for may factor into the number and type of card benefits you receive.
 A Visa Signature card, for example, will often require a $5,000 credit limit and may come with more perks than a Visa Platinum card (and in rare cases, a better signup bonus).

 However, this does not mean you can spend an unlimited amount with these cards — there’s still a spending limit.
 It just means that your particular spending limit will adjust over time, based on your use of the card and general creditworthiness (similar to a regular credit limit).

-Unfortunately, you won’t be able to see your spending limit with charge cards.
+Unfortunately, you won’t be able to see your spending limit with these former charge cards.
 But Amex does provide a “Spending Power” tool you can use to test purchase amounts.
 If you’re planning a large purchase and aren’t sure if you’ll be approved you can use this tool to check beforehand.
 You can also contact customer support to ask if a purchase amount will go through.

 But beware: Overuse of the Spending Power tool may lead to a financial review by Amex, in which they temporarily freeze your accounts to review your activity.
 Sebastian from AskSebby has reported triggering a financial review by testing the Spending Power tool with big transactions of $20,000, $30,000, and $50,000.

 The responses below are not provided or commissioned by bank advertisers.
 Responses have not been reviewed, approved or otherwise endorsed by bank advertisers.
-It is not the bank advertisers' responsibility to ensure all posts and/or questions are answered.
+It is not the bank advertisers' responsibility to ensure all posts are accurate and/or questions are answered.